 "If anything, I would say this movie is a close cousin to Logan in many ways because that was also the final chapter of a sprawling saga.
-That movie also had a rawness and an intimacy and an emotionality I was trying to capture in this film too," says Kinberg.
+That movie also had a rawness and an intimacy and an emotionality I was trying to capture in this film too," Kinberg says.

 For more from Kinberg, read our full Q&A here.